moorepants/eme134/content/pages/lab-03.rst

 Understeer, Oversteer, and Neutralsteer
 =======================================

-An automobile can be classified as oversteer, understeer, or neutrally steer based on relationship between lateral force generation at the front and rear for the vehicle.
+An automobile can be classified as oversteer, understeer, or neutralsteer based on relationship between lateral force generation at the front and rear for the vehicle.
 The so called understeer coefficient :math:`K` determines whether a given car is one of the three:

 .. math::